rmsrosa/random_notes/docs/src/markov_chains/mc_countableX_recurrence.md

 ```math
     \mathbb{P}(X_n = x \textrm{ infinitely often} | X_0 = x).
 ```
 If the probability is one, we will almost surely observe this state infinitely many times.
-If the probability is zero, we will almost never observe this state infinitely many times.
+If the probability is zero, we will almost surely observe this state at most a finite number of times.
 What if the probability is in between zero and one?
-Would we classify it as recurrent or as transient?
-Could the state be in a dubious state, in some instances being visited infinitely often and in other instances, not, as in a superposition of conditions?
+Could it be in a superpositioned state, i.e. in some instances it is visited infinitely often while in other instances it is visited only finitely-many times?
 Fortunately, this cannot happen.
-The probability is either one or zero, and we can definitely characterize it as recurrent or transient.
+The probability is either zero or one, and we can definitely characterize it as recurrent or transient.

 !!! note "Proposition""
     Consider a state $x\in\mathcal{X}.$ Then either